gkjohnson/three-gpu-pathtracer/src/webgpu/API.md

 generateMissingAttributes: boolean = true
 ```

-Whether to generate the attributes in `commonAttributes` on
+Whether to generate the attributes in [WebGPUPathTracer#commonAttributes](WebGPUPathTracer#commonAttributes) on
 geometry that is missing them when the scene is set.